oscarcenteno/api-server-sim/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [license.txt](license.txt) file for details.

+## Contributing

+Feel free to report suggestions and issues!
+Thanks.